Water Damage Restoration Services

 Removal and Extraction

 We begin with the removal of standing water (including mud, rain water and sewage) with the help of an industrial extractor.
-Our highly trained and experienced IICRC Certified Technicians remove water in carpeting, hardwood floors, drywall, and ceilings.
+Our highly trained and experienced technicians remove water in carpeting, hardwood floors, drywall, and ceilings.

 Dehumidification is critical, since the evaporation of primary water damage leads to secondary water damage.
 Using state of the art equipment, we maintain conditions to eliminate water vapor suspended in the air, by monitoring the temperature and relative humidity as water evaporates.

 The following are some of the numerous water damage restoration methods we use in our day-to-day work:

 - Desiccant Dehumidification.
 Desiccant dehumidification is the process of filtering the air and removing moisture from affected areas.
 We seal the room off and pump all of the air through a dehumidifier, removing the moisture in the air and condensing it as water.

 - Freeze Drying.
 This process is conducted in a closed chamber to protect books, binders, and printed materials from water damage.
 Free drying is similar to desiccant dehumidification in that it filters air through a dehumidifier and condenses moisture into a liquid, but the freeze drying process is done at a very low temperature in order to maximize the amount of water extraction from the books, binders and other printed materials.

 - Water Mitigation.
 When damage from water occurs to structural parts of your home or office, such as wooden frames, floorboards, or drywall, it can not only encourage the growth of hazardous mold and bacteria, but also weaken and even compromise the structure of your home or office.
 We use high-powered, efficient, and quick water removal dryers and blowers to blast moisture out of your walls, floors, and supports.